NatBrian/mochi-llm-pet/README.md

    (Swap `Cat_Ginger` → `Cat_Grey` / `Cat_Grey_White` for a different colour.)
 4. Relaunch — it auto-detects the art and replaces the placeholder.

-> The art is licensed for use but **not for redistribution**, so it's gitignored —
-> each user downloads it themselves.
-Only the generated `anim_manifest.yaml` is
-> tracked.

 ---

 ## Memory & personality (code-driven, persistent)